Opting for private pay in your private practice

 We've discussed the pros of accepting health insurance here for your private practice.
 However, there are also challenges to consider when accepting insurance:

-Insurance companies may have limitations on the types of services covered, appointment lengths, or treatment protocols.
+- Restrictions on practice design: Insurance companies may limit the types of services covered, appointment lengths, or treatment protocols.
 This can restrict your ability to tailor your practice approach or therapy to your preferences or patient needs.

 Making the decision